natecostello/van_two_point_oh/van/electrical/BMS_wiring_logic/REC_Q_BMS_Wiring_Logic.md

 > **BTemp:** Measured temperature of NTC sensor attached to B-port in degrees C or battery temperature received via external CAN sensor. -99 indicates temperature has not been measured, NTC sender has failed, not attached, and there is no remote temperature information available via the CAN connection.

-However, if backup protection coordinated by the BMS is desire, the method below could also be used.
+However, if backup protection coordinated by the BMS is desired, the method below could also be used.

 From the [Wakespeed WS500 Quickstart Card](http://wakespeed.com/Quick%20Start.pdf):